pwa-builder/PWABuilder/docs/starter/publish.md

 ### Next Steps

-To learn more about the SWA CLI, check out their documentation [here.](https://azure.github.io/static-web-apps-cli/)
+To learn more about the SWA CLI, check out their documentation <a href="https://azure.github.io/static-web-apps-cli/" aria-label="Click here to lean more">here</a>

-If you want some more general guidance on Azure Static Web Apps, more information can be found [here.](https://docs.microsoft.com/en-us/azure/static-web-apps/)
+If you want some more general guidance on Azure Static Web Apps, more information can be found <a href="https://docs.microsoft.com/en-us/azure/static-web-apps/" aria-label="Click here to lean more">here</a>

 ## Github Pages